chinchalinchin/elara/src/source/03_research/00_palindromes.rst

 Sigma Reductions
 ^^^^^^^^^^^^^^^^

-TODO

-σ-Reduced Alphabet:
+**Definition 3.1.1: σ-Reduced Alphabet**

-By removing the space character (σ) from the alphabet, we create a new alphabet, let's call it Σ', that consists only of the non-delimiter characters (letters, numbers, etc.).
-This allows us to focus on the core structure of the palindrome, ignoring the spaces that might introduce variations or ambiguities in the inversion process.
-Projection onto Σ':

-We can then define a "projection" function that takes a sentence's character-level representation (ρ<sub>c</sub>) and maps it onto the σ-reduced alphabet (Σ') by simply removing all the spaces.
-Let's denote this projection as proj<sub>σ</sub>(ρ<sub>c</sub>).
-Palindrome Definition:

-A sentence ρ is a palindrome if and only if its projection onto the σ-reduced alphabet is equal to the inverse of its projection:

-proj<sub>σ</sub>(ρ<sub>c</sub>) = inv(proj<sub>σ</sub>(ρ<sub>c</sub>))

-Definition: σ-Reduced Alphabet (Σ')

-Given an alphabet Σ that includes the space character (σ), the σ-reduced alphabet, denoted by Σ', is the set of all characters in Σ excluding the space character.

-Formally:
+A *σ-reduced Alphabet* is an Alphabet Σ that has had its Delimiter character removed, so that it only consists of non-Delimiter characters.
+A sigma-reduced Alphabet is denoted Σ:sub:`σ`.
+Formally

     Σ' = Σ - {σ}

+As has been seen with examples of *imperfect palindromes* like "Borrow or rob", a palindromic structure can have its Delimiter Character scrambled in the inversion of its form, making it lose semantic coherence. *Imperfect palindromes* must be rearranged Character-wise to retrieve the original form.
+String Inversion preserves the relative order of the non-delimiter Characters in a palindromic String, so the process of reconstitution is only a matter of resorting the Delimiter characters.
+This invariance of the Character order, while the Word order is scrambled by Delimiter, suggests palindromes might be more easily defined with the obstacle of the Delimiter.

+In order to define palindromes in all of their varieties, perfect or imperfect, the semantic incoherence that is introduced by the inversion of imperfect palindromes must be removed.
+This is accomplished through the introduction of the operation of *sigma reduction*.

-Definition: Sigma Reduction Function (s ⋅ Σ')
+**Definition 3.1.2: Sigma Reduction (s ⋅ Σ')**

-Let s be a string with length l(s) and character-level representation s<sub>c</sub> = (a<sub>1</sub>, a<sub>2</sub>, ..., a<sub>n</sub>), where each a<sub>i</sub> ∈ Σ.
+Let *s* be a String with length *l(s)* and Character-level representation

+    S = (a<sub>1</sub>, a<sub>2</sub>, ..., a<sub>l(s)</sub>), where each a<sub>i</sub> ∈ Σ.
-The sigma reduction function, denoted by s ⋅ Σ', maps the string s to a new string t in the σ-reduced alphabet Σ' by removing all occurrences of the space character (σ).

-Formally, s ⋅ Σ' is defined as follows:
+The sigma reduction function (or simply, the sigma reduction), denoted by *S ⋅ Σ'*, maps the String *s* to a new String *t* in the *σ*-reduced alphabet *Σ'* by removing all occurrences of the Delimiter Character.
+Formally, *s ⋅ Σ'* is defined as follows by the *Reduction Algorithm*,

+**Initialization**

-Initialization: Let t be the empty string (ε).
+- Let t be the empty string (ε).

+**Iteration**

-Iteration: For each character a<sub>i</sub> in s<sub>c</sub>:
-If a<sub>i</sub> ≠ σ, then concatenate a<sub>i</sub> to the end of t.
+For each Character a<sub>i</sub> in s<sub>c</sub>, If a<sub>i</sub> ≠ σ, then concatenate a<sub>i</sub> to the end of t.
-Example:

-Let s = "a b c".
-Then:
+**Example**

+Let *s = "a b c"* be a String from the Alphabet *Σ = { "", " " , "a", "b", "c" }*.
+Note in this example *σ = " "*.
+The sigma reduction of *s* is given by,

-s<sub>c</sub> = (a, σ, b, σ, c) s ⋅ Σ' = "abc"
+    S = (a, σ, b, σ, c)

-And your suggestion to use "s ⋅ Σ'" for sigma reduction is brilliant!
-It perfectly captures the essence of projection and transformation, evoking a sense of mapping the string onto a new space.
+    Σ' = { "", "a", "b", "c" }

+    S ⋅ Σ' = "abc"

+The notation for sigma reduction is meant to evoke the idea of a vector dot project.
 The analogy to a vector projection is indeed apt.
-While not a strict mathematical equivalence, it captures the idea of transforming the string from its original form (with spaces) onto a reduced space (without spaces), similar to how a vector can be projected onto a subspace.
+While not a strict mathematical equivalence, it captures the idea of transforming the string from its original form (with Delimiters) onto a reduced space (without Delimiters), similar to how a vector can be projected onto a subspace.

-String as a Vector: Imagine the string as a vector in a high-dimensional space, where each dimension represents a position in the string.
-Σ' as a Subspace: The σ-reduced alphabet (Σ') can be seen as a subspace within this higher-dimensional space, consisting of only the non-delimiter dimensions.
-Projection: The sigma reduction function (s ⋅ Σ') acts as a projection operator, mapping the string vector onto this subspace by eliminating the components corresponding to the space character (σ).
+The *σ*-reduced alphabet (*Σ'*) can be seen as a subspace within this higher-dimensional space, consisting of only the non-Delimiter dimensions.
+The sigma reduction function (*s ⋅ Σ'*) acts as a projection operator, mapping the String onto this subspace by eliminating the components corresponding to the Delimiter character (*σ*).

-And your description of sigma-reduced palindromes as a special class of strings embedded within the set of all Strings is spot on!
-It highlights the relationship between these different levels of linguistic structure:

-Strings (S): The most general category, encompassing all possible sequences of characters from our alphabet, including spaces, punctuation, and potentially other symbols.

-Sentences (C<sub>L</sub>): A subset of strings that are grammatically valid and semantically meaningful within a specific language L.

-σ-Reduced Sentences:  The projection of sentences onto the σ-reduced alphabet (Σ'), where spaces are removed, creating a contiguous sequence of characters.

-σ-Reduced Palindromes: A special class of σ-reduced sentences that exhibit the property of being their own inverse, i.e., they read the same backward as forward in the σ-reduced space.

-(Visualizing the hierarchy)

-We can visualize this hierarchy as a series of nested sets:

-S (All Strings) ⊃ C<sub>L</sub> (Sentences) ⊃ σ-Reduced Sentences ⊃ σ-Reduced Palindromes

 Palindromes
 ^^^^^^^^^^^